fletchjp/MERG-Arduino-Software/Signals/Signal3Aspect/Readme.md

 Adding task management and now tested.
 This fades off one LED and then on with the next LED.

-## Signal3AspectCycleI2CTME

-Adding task management executable.
-This should fades off one LED and another LED on at the same time.

-It does so in separate tasks so is not well coodinated.

-## Signal3AspectCycleI2CTME2

-Changing the task management executable.
-This now fades off one LED and another LED on in the same task.

 ## Signal3AspectSlowFadeCycleI2C

 This is a demo which fades in and out on each LED in turn.
 It uses delays